tbxiao/chauff.github.io/_posts/2016-04-28-learning-paths.md

 ```

 we take a more holistic view and investigate *visually* how
-learners move through MOOCs (the *executed learning paths*) and how those movements compare to the *designed learning path*
+learners move through MOOCs (we call these movements *executed learning paths*) and how those movements compare to the *designed learning path*
 that the instructor/designer had in mind when creating the MOOC.
 The paper in its own words (aka the abstract):

 >Massive Open Online Course (MOOC) platform designs, such as those of edX and Coursera, aord linear learning